YorkshireDev/Replicate/README.md

 1. Command-line-interface version to run headlessly in terminals.

-2. More efficient checksum-retry.
-Currently if a checksum fails the entire item is retried.
-This is perfect for files, but can be slow for large folder structures, as the entire folder is re-copied instead of just the corrupted file.
-The idea is to only re-copy the corrupted files.

-3. Duplicate detection and prevention.

 ---

 # Usage

 1. Double click the `Replicate.jar` file provided, or open up a terminal and type `java -jar Replicate.jar`

-2. Click the "Source" button and choose a file, multiple files (with ctrl-click or shift-click), a folder, or multiple folders (with ctrl-click or shift-click), and then press "Select".
+2. Click the "Select Source" button and choose a file, multiple files (with ctrl-click or shift-click), a folder, or multiple folders (with ctrl-click or shift-click), and then press "Select".

 3. Continue to repeat this process until you've selected everything you wanted to copy from anywhere on the system.

-4. Click the "Destination" button and choose a folder.
+4. Click the "Select Destination" button and choose a folder.
 This is where all the file(s) and/or folder(s) will be copied to.
+Directory structures are preserved.

-5. Click the "Confirm" button.
+5. Click the "Start" button.

-6. Once all the items are in the "Completed" list on the right, the copy is fully complete and you may either continue or close the program.
+6. Once all the items are in the "Completed List" on the right, the copy is fully complete and you may either continue or close the program.

-7. Feel free to toggle the checkboxes as described in the `Features (Current)` section.
-Note that these cannot be changed during the copy process.
+7. Feel free to toggle the checkboxes as described in the "Options" menu.
+Note that these apply once "Start" is pressed and cannot be modified during a copy.